ayangweb/vscode-trae-ui/README.md

 ## Contributing

-Please install the two plugins recommended by your IDE, as specified in [.vscode/extensions.json](.vscode/extensions.json), and then you can freely modify the `custom.scss` file.
+Please install the two extensions recommended by your IDE, as specified in [.vscode/extensions.json](.vscode/extensions.json), and then you can freely modify the `custom.scss` file.